MAEnvironmental Sciences - Global Change and Sustainability Curriculum

-You can apply to carry out one of the joint degrees outlined above, which would involve spending one of the two years of study at a partner university.
-Alternatively, you can request to spend one or two semesters abroad through Ca’ Foscari’s exchange programmes.
+You can apply to carry out the joint degree mentioned above, which would involve spending one of your two years of study at a partner university.
+Alternatively, you can request to spend one or two semesters abroad at other partner institutions through Ca’ Foscari’s exchange programmes.

 Your curricular internship can be carried out either in Italy or abroad.

 As a graduate, you will be a highly qualified specialist capable of tackling the prevention, diagnosis and resolution of environmental issues thanks to the multi-disciplinary skill set with which this programme will have equipped you.

 You will be ready to assume a position of responsibility in project and facilities management, and some possible career paths include: